 - Ta da!

 I’ve written and demonstrated each of these gathering techniques.
 This is the first time that I’ve put then all in the same place.
 Enjoy!

-You can watch Tip #8 being demonstrated in Sewing A to Z, part 1.
+You can watch Tip #8 demonstrated on Sewing With Nancy.

 For a chance to win a copy of Sewing A to Z, please share your favorite gathering technique.

 Updated to add: Nancy Zieman’s Sewing from A to Z is now out of print.
 Please see the updated new version, The Absolute Easiest Way to Sew by Nancy Zieman, for a comparable replacement.

 Bye for now,